-The right benefit from the relevant intellectual property (IP) forms an essential element in the agreement between franchisor and franchisee.
-Consequently, franchisors should consult not only with franchise consultants and lawyers who specialise in franchise contracts, but also with lawyers who specialise in intellectual property and trade mark law.
+The right protection for franchisors, in terms of the relevant intellectual property (IP) law, forms an essential element in the agreement between franchisor and franchisee.
+Consequently, franchisors should consult not only with franchise experts and contract lawyers, but also with lawyers who specialise in trade marks and other intellectual property law.
 For more information on trade mark registration see here.

 A franchise contract